Last Updated on March 10, 2023 by Christine Kaaloa

 Comicap Capsule Hotel is a coed capsule hotel with a manga cafe theme, it houses a library of manga, a comfy and cute lounge area for eating and for kicking back and luxuriating on your own reading bed.
 Located 8 minutes from Gion station and not too far from a bus stop.

-Kyoto Travel Resources
+Kyoto Travel Videos

 What would you add to this list of Best Places to Eat in Kyoto?